Welcome to Counterpoint, a series in which we challenge commonly held ideas about well-known products. This time: cloth bathmats.

 Bath mats are a breeding ground for bacteria and viruses, according to a study by the American Society for Microbiology.
 Their location in the dampest room in your home creates a wonderful environment for microorganisms to grow in.
 The issue lies with the material of the bath mat — usually a cloth fabric that absorbs water with nowhere for it to go.
 Why not buy a wooden one instead?

 Unlike the cloth variety, wooden bath mats will stand up better to water, staining and bacteria.
 Plus, you won’t need to step onto a sponge after every shower.
 Wood won’t get as gnarly and is easier to clean than cloth, which require machine washing.
 Besides being better for you, wooden bath mats are a modern, minimalist and usually inexpensive way to make your bathroom feel more like a calming Japanese onsen.
-Here are seven good options for your bathroom floor.
+Here are six good options for your bathroom floor.

 World Market Bamboo Bath Mat

 The wide-open slats of this mat provide ample breathing room for water to evaporate, and it won't get sopping wet the same way a cloth mat does.
 The bamboo adds a nice natural touch to your bathroom, and it's also a renewable resource.